flet-dev/website/blog/2023-05-12-theming-and-scrollables.md

 ### Flutter 3.10

-Flutter upgraded to 3.10 which [brings new features, performance and size optimizations](https://medium.com/flutter/whats-new-in-flutter-3-10-b21db2c38c73).
-As a result of that most of Flet dependencies were bumped too, so if you notice any issues with this release please let us know.
+This Flet release is based on Flutter 3.10 which [brings new features, performance and size optimizations](https://medium.com/flutter/whats-new-in-flutter-3-10-b21db2c38c73).
+As a result, most of Flet dependencies bumped their versions too, so if you notice any issues please let us know.

 ### Color emoji in web apps

 Color emoji support in web apps are back!
-In Flutter 3.7 color emoji were disabled in "CanvasKit" renderer (default in Flet) because of their size (8 MB!) and made as an opt-in in Flutter 3.10.
-You can enable color emoji in server-driven app with `use_color_emoji`:
+In Flutter 3.7 color emoji were disabled in "CanvasKit" renderer (default in Flet) because of their font size (8 MB!) and returned back as an opt-in in Flutter 3.10.
+You can enable color emoji in server-driven app with `use_color_emoji` argument:

 ```python
 ft.app(main, use_color_emoji=True)